-We expect SURE and NGEU loans to benefit from preferred credit status should any Member States face financial distress.
-At the same time, given its mandate to lend to sovereigns that require financial assistance, the EU's portfolio is concentrated across sectors and individual counterparties.
-While the overall loan repayment profile is broadly balanced with a peak of around EUR 23bn in 2036, the country and concentration risk will markedly shift towards Italy starting in 2032 given its NGEU loans.
-This depends, however, on whether other Member States will request NGEU loans until next year and the final volume of the EU's growing exposure to Ukraine.
+We expect SURE and NGEU loans to benefit from preferred creditor status should any Member States face financial distress.
+The EU's portfolio is concentrated across sectors and individual counterparties due to its mandate to lend to sovereigns that require financial assistance.
+While the overall loan repayment profile is broadly balanced with a peak of around EUR 26bn in 2036, the country and concentration risk will markedly shift towards Italy and Spain starting in 2032 given the countries' large share of total NGEU loans.
+This concentration may shift depending on the final volume of the EU's growing exposure to Ukraine and other future lending programs.